jomarahi/HTML5_with_REST/Project/README.md

 }
 ```

-To read IN ports and OUT ports write instead of the variable name (Name of program instance + (.) + IN/OUT port name)
+To read IN-Ports and OUT-Ports use the following syntax: `Programinstancename.Outport`

 ----
 ## 4. Upload project files to controller